Painting your house exterior: should you hand-brush the paint or spray it on and how much should you use?

 - Pump Paint Back: When you are finished, it is tempting to spray out the rest of the paint into the air.
 Instead, pump paint remaining in the hose back into the can instead of disposing of it.
 Paint residing in even 25' of hose can add up.

 - Stand Closer To Surface: The farther away from the surface you are, the more paint drifts away as a cloud.
 Standing closer to the surface reduces this paint-cloud.
 But be careful: spraying closer means a greater chance of drips.
-Also, you get more blow-back from the sprayer, which means suiting up with a paint sock, coveralls, respirator, and goggles.
+Also, you get more blow-back from the sprayer, which means suiting up with a painted sock, coveralls, respirator, and goggles.